fabiopri/fabiopri/README.md

 # Fabio Prikladnicki

-### Quant and data analyst based in Porto Alegre (RS), Brazil
+### Journalist and data analyst based in Porto Alegre (RS), Brazil

-I'm a data analyst who found his true passion in finance.
+Hi!
+I'm a journalist studying data analysis for finance.

-These are some skills I'm mastering:
+These are some **skills** I'm mastering:
 - Backtesting of strategies based on technical indicators
 - Portfolio optimization
 - Stocks screening based on fundamental indicators